miroshnikov/idles/README.md

 # IDLES
-A PHP functional utility library, port of javascript Lodash/Ramda libraries to PHP with lazy (idle) evaluation.
+A PHP functional utility library, port of Javascript Lodash/Ramda libraries to PHP.

+All functions are <strong>side-effect free</strong> and <strong>automatically curried</strong>, data is <strong>immutable</strong>.

+Most functions are <em>lazy</em>: when passed an Iterator or Generator as an input, returns a modified Iterator.

-Go to __[https://idlephp.tech/](https://idlephp.tech/)__ for more details.
+Go to __[https://idlephp.tech](https://idlephp.tech)__ for more details.

 ## Array
 ### [concat](https://idlephp.tech/#concat)